 $20 for 1-2 people

 Other special programs may have a separate cost, check the park’s website for details

 Operating hours: Tours available by reservation only Thursdays, Fridays, Saturdays, and Sundays.
 Indoor tours of the main house begin at 11am, 1pm, and 3pm.
 Forgotten Road tours of the outbuildings begin at 2pm.
 Grounds open every day 9 – 5.

 Gates close at 5pm.

-On site gift shop currently closed.
+On site gift shop is currently operating through phone order and curb side pick up only.
 Restrooms available during operating hours Thursday-Sunday.

 - Gift Shop/Shopping On Site:

 - Picnic tables:

 - Description: The Wagstaff Conference Room is named in honor of Edward “Eddy” Wagstaff, Sully‘s first curator and the main person that helped save Sully from destruction in the late 1950’s when Sully and several other properties were going to be destroyed to make room for nearby Dulles Airport.
 “Eddy” also kept the property open and toured visitors around for several years before the Park Authority could fully staff the park and restore the beautiful buildings.
 The private conference room is ideal for team meetings.
 It comfortably accommodates approximately 16 people, with flexible seating and table space.
 Currently closed for reservations—please check our website for current meeting room reservation information.